wp-plugins/coaching-staffs/readme.txt

 == Changelog ==

+= 0.3 =
+* Fixed several PHP notices in mstw_coaching_staffs_admin.php, single_coach.php, and taxonomy_staffs.php.
+None caused reported problems but in the right circumstances they could have.
+I'm sure there is more work to be done to remove them all.
+Please let me know if you come across any.
+* Changed the display settings validation callback so empty strings remained empty strings and were not converted to zeros.
+* Updated mstw_admin_utils.php include file so that settings field instructions were displayed more cleanly in "table format"

 = 0.2 =
 * Added show/hide controls for all data fields to Display Settings.
 * Added numerous other Display Settings, primarily settings for the gallery, including: